-Isolation and replacement of new windows during the last years have been done where needed and during Q1 of 2023/24 an inspection of the building in Roskilde will be carried out in order to see where possible potentials for improvement can be done.
+Isolation and replacement of new windows is still in focus has been done where needed and during 2024 an inspection of the building in Roskilde has been carried out to see where possible potentials for improvement can be done.

 Our supplier of district heating is also working on making their production more "green" and will therefore also have an indirect effect on our CO2 emission from this source in the future.
-The usage of natural gas in Assentoft is at a stable level and still has an emission of 48 tons CO2.
-The company expects that a transmission from gas to district heat also will be done in Assentoft during 2023/24 which will decrease the CO2 emission from the warehouse.
+The usage of natural gas in Assentoft is at a stable level and still has an emission above 50 tons CO2.
+The company expects that a transmission from gas to district heat also will be done in Assentoft during 2025 which will decrease the Co2 emission from the warehouse